Laken Tomlinson

-Early years
+Early life

 Tomlinson was born in Savanna-la-Mar, Jamaica and moved to Chicago, Illinois in March 2003.
 He grew up in the Rogers Park neighborhood and attended Lane Technical College Prep High School, where he was a two-sport star in both football and track.
 He was an All-state selection as a senior by both the Illinois High School Football Coaches Association and Chicago Tribune.
 He was named the team MVP as a senior.
 He was a two-time All-city selection.
 He was also a four-time first-team All-conference selection.
 He helped lead his high school team to the 2008 Chicago Public League football championship.

 In addition, Tomlinson lettered in track & field at Lane.
-At the 2009 Chicago Public League T&F Championship, he placed first in the discus (140-06 or 42.9m) and second in the shot put.
-In the 2009 Illinois 3A State T&F Championship meet, he threw personal-bests of 43.01 meters (141-1) in the discus throw and 14.58 meters (47-7) in the shot put to place 17th and 22nd, respectively, in the preliminary heats.
+At the 2009 Chicago Public League T&F Championship, he placed first in the discus throw (140-06 or 42.9m) and second in the shot put.
+In the 2009 Illinois 3A State T&F Championship meet, he threw personal-bests of 43.01 meters (141-1) in the discus and 14.58 meters (47-7) in the shot put to place 17th and 22nd, respectively, in the preliminary heats.